 Yes, even in the woods you should be washing your hands after you go to the bathroom and before you start cooking.
-After a long day of paddling and portaging, I like to give my hands a good rinse in the lake/river (to get all the dirt and grime off) and then use hand sanitizer to kill all the bacteria.
+There are a few ways to do this.

 Read more: A Camper’s Guide on How to Poop in the Woods

 9. How to manage your period while camping

 For those of us with periods, how do you keep yourself clean and hygienic on a camping trip?
 There are a few strategies.

 The first is to use a Diva Cup.
 This is a silicone cup you insert into your vagina which collects blood.
 You regularly dump and clean it.
 I’ve never used one, so check out the website for more info.

 If you prefer pads and tampons, that is completely okay.
 Where you will run into difficulties is what do you do with the products after they have been used?
 My answer to this is The Party Bag!
 The Party Bag is a large Ziplock bag covered in Duct Tape (so you cannot see what is inside).
 When you go into the forest to change your pad/tampon, you put the used one in the Party Bag.
 You can also put the pad/tampon into a small plastic bag, tie it up and then put it in the Party Bag.
 This will prevent bad odours emerging when you open the Party Bag.